GiovaneIwamoto/event-manager/README.md

 'Mongoose': An ODM library used for MongoDB to provide a schemabased solution to model app data.
 'MongoDB': A document-oriented NoSQL database used for storing and retrieving data.
 'Swagger': An open-source software framework used for consuming RESTful web services.
-'Dotenv': A zero-dependency module used for loading environment variables from a .env file into process.env.
+'Dotenv': A zero-dependency module used for loading environment variables from a env file.
-'JWT': A compact and self-contained way for securely transmitting info between parties as a JSON object.
+'JWT': A compact and self-contained way for securely transmitting info as a JSON object.
 'Zod': A TypeScript-first schema validation library used for defining and validating data structures.
 ```